 Opt for an oil-based facial cleanser for your second cleanse, such as our Cleansing Oil with Rose Petals as this will be most effective at breaking down dirt.
 If you suffer from oiliness, opt for a foaming product such as our Foaming Cleanser with rose petals which will help to remove excess sebum.
 Apply to dry skin and thoroughly massage into your face, then remove with warm, hot cloth.
 Ensure not to miss out any harder-to-reach areas, such as the hair line where we can be more prone to spots.

 For a deeper cleanse and an indulgent spa-like feel, allow your hot cloth to sit on your face for a minute or so to allow the pores to dilate and make excess dirt more accessible.

-When you use a cleansing milk to remove makeup, it is essential to finish off your cleansing routine with a toning lotion to completely remove the traces of makeup.
-Don't use the toning lotion alone as a makeup remover.
+When you use a cleansing milk to remove makeup, it is essential to finish off your cleansing routine with a toning spritz to completely remove the traces of makeup.
+Don't use the toning lotion alone as a makeup remover .
 It's perfect for removing excess cleansing milk, but is not sufficient to remove makeup on its own.
-For that you need to use a micellar water .
+For that you need to use a micellar water.

-Shop the Cleansers with Rose Petals range for perfect makeup removal on the NUXE site.
+Shop the brand new Very Rose range for perfect makeup removal on the NUXE site.